Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Rethinking Memorization Limits for Selective Learning

 Diffusion models learn to reverse a gradual noising process by estimating the score function $\nabla_x \log p_t(x)$.
 The most common training loss is the denoising score matching objective:

 where the noisy sample $x_t$ is defined by

 If $\epsilon_\theta$ overfits, it learns a near instance-specific mapping from $x_t$ to the exact noise $\epsilon$.
-During sampling, the multi-step Markov chain inherent to diffusion amplifies small estimation errors, sometimes collapsing onto these memorized trajectories.
-Hence, the lack of explicit privacy constraints encourages the network to ``remember'' rather than ``infer''.
+This effectively embeds training examples in the learned score field.
+During sampling, the iterative reverse‑diffusion process repeatedly queries this biased score estimate, causing trajectories to drift toward these memorized regions of the data manifold.
+In the absence of explicit privacy constraints, the model is therefore incentivized to ``remember'' training examples rather than learn a generalizable score function.